-- professional service fees;

-- contract clinical service fees;

-- fees paid to contract manufacturers in conjunction with the production of clinical components or materials; and

-fees paid to third party data collection organizations and investigators in conjunction with the clinical trials.
+- professional service fees; - contract clinical and regulatory related service fees; - fees paid to contract manufacturers in conjunction with the production of MelaFind® components or materials; and - fees paid to third party data collection organizations and investigators in conjunction with the clinical trials and FDA and other regulatory review..

 In connection with such service fees, our estimates are most affected by our projections of the timing of services provided relative to the actual level of services incurred by such service providers.
 The majority of our service providers invoice us monthly in arrears for services performed.
 In the event that we do not identify certain costs that have begun to be incurred or we under or over estimate the level of services performed or the costs of such services, our actual expenses could differ from such estimates.
 The date on which certain services commence, the level of services performed on or before a given date, and the cost of such services are often subjective determinations.
-We make these judgments based upon the facts and circumstances known to us and accrue for such costs in accordance with accounting principles generally accepted in the US.
-This is done as of each balance sheet date in our financial statements.
+We make these judgments based upon the facts and circumstances known to us and accrue for such costs in accordance with accounting principles generally accepted in the U.S. This is done as of each balance sheet date in our financial statements.